 Osmo Tapio Räihälä is a Finnish composer of art music.
 His music has been performed in around two dozen countries on five continents.

 Räihälä's output focuses mostly on instrumental music.
-He has written several works for the symphony orchestra, as well as five concertos.
+He has written several works for the symphony orchestra, as well as six concertos.
 Besides music for orchestra and large ensembles, Räihälä has continuously written for various chamber music line-ups.
 In 1998, he formed the Uusinta Ensemble, and has worked in close collaboration with the ensemble ever since.
-Commissions and/or performances by the likes of the Finnish Radio Symphony Orchestra, London Sinfonietta, Sinfonietta Leipzig, Moscow Contemporary Music Ensemble, Helsinki Chamber Choir, many other Finnish orchestras, major festivals and musicians mean, that Räihälä has become one of the prominent Finnish composers of the new millennium.
+Commissions and/or performances by the likes of the Finnish Radio Symphony Orchestra, the Gewandhaus, London Sinfonietta, Moscow Contemporary Music Ensemble, Helsinki Chamber Choir, many other Finnish orchestras, major festivals and musicians mean, that Räihälä has become one of the prominent Finnish composers of the new millennium.
 His music is published by Sikorski Musikverlag.

 Apart from his composing, Räihälä's voice and face are well-known to the Finnish radio and TV audiences of classical and art music.